ZoomInfo Technologies (NASDAQ:ZI) Updates FY 2021 Earnings Guidance

-ZoomInfo Technologies (NASDAQ:ZI) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of 0.490-0.500 for the period, compared to the Thomson Reuters consensus estimate of $0.480.
+ZoomInfo Technologies (NASDAQ:ZI) issued an update on its FY 2021 earnings guidance on Monday morning.
+The company provided earnings per share guidance of 0.490-0.500 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.480.
 The company issued revenue guidance of $670 million-$676 million, compared to the consensus revenue estimate of $653.36 million.ZoomInfo Technologies also updated its Q2 2021 guidance to 0.110-0.120 EPS.

-ZI has been the topic of several research reports.
-Credit Suisse Group upped their price objective on shares of ZoomInfo Technologies from $60.00 to $70.00 and gave the company an outperform rating in a research note on Monday, March 1st.
-Truist upped their price objective on shares of ZoomInfo Technologies from $67.00 to $70.00 in a report on Tuesday, May 4th.
-Piper Sandler increased their price target on shares of ZoomInfo Technologies from $59.00 to $70.00 and gave the company an overweight rating in a report on Monday, March 1st.
-The Goldman Sachs Group assumed coverage on shares of ZoomInfo Technologies in a report on Monday, March 29th.
-They set a buy rating and a $65.00 price objective for the company.
-Finally, Stephens reiterated a buy rating and set a $60.00 target price on shares of ZoomInfo Technologies in a research report on Monday, January 25th.
-Four investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
-ZoomInfo Technologies presently has an average rating of Buy and a consensus target price of $60.48.
+A number of equities research analysts have recently weighed in on the company.
+Stephens reaffirmed a buy rating and set a $60.00 price target on shares of ZoomInfo Technologies in a research note on Monday, January 25th.
+Deutsche Bank Aktiengesellschaft lowered their target price on ZoomInfo Technologies from $58.00 to $54.00 and set a hold rating on the stock in a report on Tuesday, May 4th.
+Credit Suisse Group raised their target price on ZoomInfo Technologies from $60.00 to $70.00 and gave the company an outperform rating in a report on Monday, March 1st.
+The Goldman Sachs Group assumed coverage on ZoomInfo Technologies in a report on Monday, March 29th.
+They issued a buy rating and a $65.00 target price on the stock.
+Finally, Piper Sandler raised their target price on ZoomInfo Technologies from $59.00 to $70.00 and gave the company an overweight rating in a report on Monday, March 1st.
+Four investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
+The stock has a consensus rating of Buy and a consensus target price of $60.48.

-In other news, Director Todd Crockett sold 126,641 shares of the business’s stock in a transaction that occurred on Tuesday, February 16th.
-The stock was sold at an average price of $58.13, for a total transaction of $7,361,641.33.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, CEO Henry Schuck sold 225,750 shares of the business’s stock in a transaction that occurred on Monday, March 15th.
-The shares were sold at an average price of $47.56, for a total value of $10,736,670.00.
-Following the transaction, the chief executive officer now directly owns 225,750 shares in the company, valued at $10,736,670.
+In other ZoomInfo Technologies news, major shareholder Kirk Norman Brown sold 253,950 shares of the business’s stock in a transaction dated Wednesday, May 5th.
+The stock was sold at an average price of $47.02, for a total value of $11,940,729.00.
+Following the completion of the transaction, the insider now directly owns 253,950 shares of the company’s stock, valued at $11,940,729.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, COO Joseph Christopher Hays sold 2,395 shares of the business’s stock in a transaction dated Wednesday, May 5th.
+The shares were sold at an average price of $46.78, for a total value of $112,038.10.
+Following the completion of the transaction, the chief operating officer now directly owns 2,395 shares of the company’s stock, valued at $112,038.10.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 2,645,190 shares of company stock valued at $137,160,489.
+Over the last ninety days, insiders have sold 2,631,255 shares of company stock valued at $136,375,949.

 ZoomInfo Technologies Company Profile